GoogleCloudPlatform/enterprise-knowledge-solution/reqs/README.md

 # Python components

 Note the .in files are the maintained, while the .txt files are locked with hashes to the specific versions.
-Invoke.sh will automatically create new lock files (and sync) as required.
+Invoke.sh will automatically create new lockfiles (and sync) as required.

 ## requirements_all.txt

-This is the global lock file for the virtual environment that is based on all of the `*.in` requirement files.
+This is the global lockfile for the virtual environment that is based on all of the `*.in` requirement files.

 This also acts as a constraint file for all of the specific .txt output file, i.e., all requirements are synchronized to the global requirements_all.txt.